Jyoti28490/Dark_mode_card/README.md

-Hey there 👋
+:smiley: Hey there 👋

 <p>Please check this card which can be viewed in light and dard mode with toggle

 # Dark_mode_card

-:stars::stars:Card created with HTML, CSS and Javascript switches between dark and light mode
+:stars::stars:Card created with HTML, CSS and Javascript switches between dark and light mode :boom::boom:

 <img src="https://media.giphy.com/media/5gZPW60ASHgrlgsrAk/giphy.gif" width="400" >